gennitdev/catherineluse/public/posts/notifications/post.md

 The architecture stays clean with notification logic isolated in its own service.
 TypeScript provides type safety, and each component can be tested independently.

-## The Complete Flow
+**The Complete Flow**

-1. **Comment created** → Neo4j CDC triggers `commentCreated` event
+1. **Comment created** → Neo4j CDC automatically triggers a `commentCreated` event when someone adds a comment
-2. **Event received** → Service fetches comment details and generates email content
+2. **Event received** → The notification service receives this event, fetches the comment details, and generates the appropriate email content
-3. **Batch processing** → Single operation sends emails + creates in-app notifications
+3. **Batch processing** → The system processes everything in batches, using a single operation to send emails and create in-app notifications simultaneously
-4. **Graceful failures** → Email problems don't break in-app notifications
+4. **Graceful failures** → When email problems occur, they don't affect the in-app notifications because these are handled as separate operations

-The key is batching - one SendGrid API call can notify hundreds of users, and email failures are isolated from the core notification system.
+The key advantage is batching - one SendGrid API call can notify hundreds of users at once, and email failures stay isolated from your core notification system.